Multi-photon entanglement and interferometry: Falsification of a realistic world view

-A crucial point of the two-observer GHZ-like theorem is the use of a two-photon hyper-entanglement (Chen \textit{et al}., 2003).
+A third protocol of the two-observer GHZ-like theorem uses a two-photon hyper-entanglement (Chen \textit{et al}., 2003).
 Due to the specific properties of the hyper-entanglement, nine variables for each party can be regarded as simultaneous EPR elements of reality.
 The nine variables can be arranged in three groups of three, and the three variables of each group can be measured by one and the same apparatus.
-This eliminates the necessity of an argument based on non-contextuality as it is not necessary to assume any of these variables to be independent of experimental context.
+This eliminates the necessity of an argument based on non-contextuality as it is not necessary to assume any of these variables to be independent of local experimental context.
+Experimental demonstrations of such a protocol were done by Yang \textit{et al}.
+2005 and Cinelli \textit{et al}.
+(2005)\footnote{Unfortunately the experimental configuration in the latter experiment did not eliminate the necessity of the non-contextuality assumption.
+Nevertheless, upon a permutation in the setup one could get an arrangement avoiding this problem. } using a two-photon hyper-entangled state in Eq.~(\ref{hyper}) (for hyper-entanglement see section~\ref{sec:hyper}).

-After successfully creating a two-photon hyper-entangled state in Eq. (\ref{hyper}), see section~\ref{sec:hyper}, Yang \textit{et al}.
-(2005; see also a slightly oversimplified version by Cinelli \textit{et al}., 2005) experimentally demonstrated the two-photon hyper-entanglement GHZ-type paradox.
-The actual experimental configuration was suggested by Chen \textit{et al}.
-(2003), and it involves only linear optics.